 2. Time To Engage With Instructors And Peers

-With the short duration of a course like Mastering SQL, it’s important to maximize the time students have with instructors, and each other, to learn.
+With the short duration of a course like Advanced SQL for Developers, it’s important to maximize the time students have with instructors, and each other, to learn.
 We use flipped classroom techniques, where valuable classroom time is reserved for writing SQL to solve specific problems, active discussion of concepts and application of concepts, group project work, and engaging instructors directly in questions and problems.
 We minimize the amount of lecture time consumed in class by shifting the initial sharing of factual information outside the classroom via reading of lessons we've created, articles, and watching of videos.
-“You come to class having read something and have started to absorb it,” shares Rachel Werner, Program Manager for Web Development.
+“You come to class having read something and have started to absorb it,” shares Rachel Werner, former Program Manager for Web Development.

 Flipped classroom, along with synchronous remote classes, are techniques we use to have in-person engagement in an online class environment.
 Students can ask questions of their peers and instructors about what they did not understand and get immediate feedback on problems with their code.
 Students also receive more face-time with instructors to get guidance and feedback.

 We also use group work to facilitate active learning (more on that below).
-With each assignment in Mastering SQL, students work with a different group.
+With each assignment in Advanced SQL for Developers, students work with a different group.
 As an added bonus, this makes the current virtual environment more inviting as you get to meet and work with most of your classmates.

 3. Active Learning